Should I sell or lease my current home turning it into an investment property?

 To sell or not to sell

 Letting go of your first home can be tough.
-But when it comes down to choosing whether to sell or lease, sometimes it may be in your best interest to sell.
+But when it comes down to choosing whether to sell or lease it out as an investment property, sometimes it may be in your best interest to sell.
 Writing a pros and cons list can assist you with your decision.
 Some things to take into consideration include:

 When choosing whether to sell your property, consider the current market conditions.
 Research the houses that have sold recently in your area which are similar in size and style to yours.
 Based on the sold price, you can get a pretty good indication as to whether the market is hot.
 It’s also beneficial to see what’s listed in your area and note down the asking price.
 Once the property is sold, you’ll be able to see if it went over the asking price or was within range.
 Multiple properties going largely over their asking price can be a sign of a hot property market.

 Another thing to consider is how much you have left to repay on your mortgage.
 If your property has a lot owing, you need to create a budget to see whether managing two mortgages (until your property sells) is realistic.
 You’ll also need to contemplate what would happen if you had periods in between tenants where the property is vacant and you’re required to pick up mortgage repayments again.
 Having money set aside in an emergency fund is also a good idea, in case there are any issues with either of your properties that you need to fix.

 It’s important to look at the property market when it comes to selling but looking at the rental market is also crucial when making this decision.
 Look into similar properties in your area to see what they’re asking for to get an idea.
 Certain circumstances will affect whether you get the price you’re after.
 For example, thanks to lower rental demand amid COVID-19, the median rental price is noticeably less now than earlier this year, and it’s harder to attract new tenants.